Barcelona Poble Sec Tapas & Wine Tour

 • 3

 This spot pays homage to the late ’90s and early 2000s, when Macaulay Culkin partied in Barcelona before it was trendy.
-The quirky décor and memorabilia capture that era, but the real star is the desserts — don’t miss the torrija or chocolate mousse with salt and olive oil, best enjoyed with a glass of cava.
+The quirky décor and memorabilia capture that era, but the real star is the desserts — don’t miss the torrija and chocolate mousse with salt and olive oil, best enjoyed with a glass of cava.

 Additional info